cylc/cylc-doc/src/user-guide/running-suites.rst

 - **waiting** - still waiting for prerequisites (e.g. dependence on other tasks, and clock triggers) to be satisfied.
-- **held** - will not be submitted to run even if all prerequisites are satisfied, until released/un-held.
 - **queued** - ready to run (prerequisites satisfied) but temporarily held back by an *internal cylc queue* (see :ref:`InternalQueues`).